ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

    independent of the other.

-One drawback with this design choice is that it complicates the communication between, and linking of, different but related projects in different facilities.
+One drawback with this design choice is that it complicates the communication between, and linking of, different but related orders in different facilities.

 Note that there is no entity called `facility` in the OrderPortal system.